The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 Experiencing Frequent Pooping and Gas after Going Vegan

 When it comes to gas, let me ease your mind that this subsides with time.
 It really takes a while for your body to get used to the increased intake of fiber, and especially if beans and other legumes are new to your diet.
-If you're experiencing excess bloating, or a strange sensation in your tummy (the best way I can describe it is a constant feeling of having just had something fizzy to drink), all of this is usually gas, and your body will slowly adapt to digesting these foods.
+If you're experiencing excess bloating, or a strange sensation in your stomach (the best way I can describe it is a constant feeling of having just had something fizzy to drink), this is usually gas, and your body will slowly adapt to digesting these new foods.

 Experiencing Headaches and Fatigue when Going Vegan